isoleph/proj129/README.md

 - [x] Writing in Newtonian equations
 - [x] Matplotlib render of contour plots
 - [x] Integration of Particle Tracking and Graphing
+- [x] Patch displays no longer necessary!
-- [ ] Refinement as needed; e.g. Circle Patches on top
+- [ ] RPi testing and debugging